rameesa-m/real-time-sign-language-recognition/README.md

 Press Q to exit the webcam window.

-**Model Details**
+## Model Information

-Model Type: Random Forest Classifier
+- **Model Type:** Random Forest Classifier

-Input Features: Normalized (x, y) hand landmark coordinates
+- **Input Features:** Normalized hand landmark coordinates

-Train-Test Split: 80:20
+- **Train-Test Split:** 80-20

-Evaluation Metric: Accuracy Score
+- **Evaluation Metric:** Accuracy Score

-**Why Random Forest?**

-Random Forest was selected because:

-It performs well on structured numerical feature data

-It requires minimal hyperparameter tuning

-It is computationally efficient

-It avoids the need for GPU-intensive deep learning models

-**Dataset Information**
+Random Forest is selected due to its strong performance on structured feature data, low computational complexity, and robustness without requiring deep learning infrastructure.

+---

+## Dataset Note

-The dataset is not included in this repository due to size constraints.
+The dataset is not included in this repository due to size limitations.
 Users can generate their own dataset using the provided data collection script.
-The system is designed to support custom gesture expansion and scalability.

-**Applications**
+---

+## Applications

-Assistive communication systems
+- Assistive communication systems

-Human-Computer Interaction (HCI)

-Gesture-based control systems
+- Human-computer interaction
+- Gesture-controlled interfaces

-Educational and academic research
+- Educational and research purposes

-Accessibility-focused technology solutions

-**Author**
+---

+## Author

 Rameesa M
 MSc Data Analytics

-**License**
+---

+## License

 This project is developed for academic and educational purposes.
-It may be extended for research and non-commercial applications.